Why This Quest Defines Your Endgame

 The path to cooperation is fraught with challenges and potential failure points.
 But isn’t that what makes victory meaningful?
 Anyone can shoot their way through problems.
 It takes skill, patience, and vision to talk your way to lasting peace.

 Now go forth, diplomat.
-Halcyon’s future depends on your silver tongue and careful preparation.
+The Arcadian system’s future depends on your silver tongue and careful preparation.
 Show Auntie Cleo and Ruth Basar that compromise isn’t weakness—it’s the hardest kind of strength.

 And whatever you do, save before entering that negotiation room.